Basin and range topography: Basin and Range Province

-The Basin and Range Province is the most well known example of basin and range topography.
+The Basin and Range Province in the southwestern United States and northwestern Mexico is the most well-known example of basin and range topography.
 Clarence Dutton compared the many narrow parallel mountain ranges that distinguish the unique topography of the Basin and Range to an "army of caterpillars crawling northward."

 The physiography of the province is the result of tectonic extension that began around 17 million years ago in the early Miocene epoch.
 Opinions vary regarding the total extension of the region; however, the median estimate is about 100% total lateral extension.
 The tectonic mechanisms responsible for lithospheric extension in the Basin and Range province are controversial, and several competing hypotheses attempt to explain them.

 Aegean Sea Plate

 The Aegean Sea Plate consists of thinned continental crust.
 The northern part of the plate is currently a region of crustal extension caused by slab rollback on the Hellenic Subduction Zone to the south, causing extensive normal faulting and the formation of horsts and grabens on the seafloor.
 Many of the islands are the result of peaks reaching above sea level.